Joseph Cammarata: Life and career

 Cammarata also represented seven women who alleged they were sexually assaulted by Bill Cosby in a defamation lawsuit.
 On December 10, 2014, Cammarata filed a defamation lawsuit against Bill Cosby on behalf of Tamara Green.
 The suit was later amended to bring the number of plaintiffs in the lawsuit to seven, and to add additional claims for false light and intentional infliction of emotional distress.
 All women publicly alleged they were drugged and / or sexually assaulted by Cosby.
 In April 2019, Cosby's insurer, AIG, reached a confidential settlement in the case.

 In 1999, Cammarata represented developmentally disabled citizens in litigation against the District of Columbia and its contractors for negligence and civil rights violations, and testified before a D.C.
 City Council subcommittee about abuse and neglect uncovered during litigation.

 In October 2018, Cammarata and co-counsel obtained a court-approved $14.25 million class action settlement on behalf of women who were secretly recorded by Rabbi Bernard “Barry” Freundel while they used a religious bath at the National Capital Mikvah in Washington, D.C.

+In 2026, Cammarata, an attorney at Chaikin, Sherman, Cammarata & Siegel, P.C., was selected as a member of the Virginia Lawyers Hall of Fame by Virginia Lawyers Weekly.
+He was named as part of the Hall of Fame's Class of 2026 and is scheduled to be inducted at a ceremony in Richmond, Virginia, on April 30, 2026.